andyngo/conversable-for-scriptable/README.md

 # Conversable for Scriptable

 ![Cover image for Conversable](https://github.com/andyngo/conversable-for-scriptable/blob/main/conversable.png)
+Notes:

-Note: This script requires Scriptable version 1.5.1 as it relies on a few newly added APIs such as `.addStack()` and `.url()`.
+1. This script requires Scriptable version 1.5.1 as it relies on a few newly added APIs such as `.addStack()` and `.url()`.

+2. An alternate version of this widget can be found [here](https://github.com/andyngo/conversable-plus-for-scriptable).
+The alt version (Conversable+) supports showing a list of actions when you tap on a contact.
+Consider using the alt version if you prefer having multiple actions per contact.

 ---

 ## What is this?

-Conversable is a simple chat widget for Scriptable.
+Conversable is a simple contacts widget for Scriptable.
 With Conversable, you can quickly\*:

 1. Open an iMessage conversation for a contact
 2. Start a Facetime call with a contact